kumlali/windocker/README.md

 # What is windocker?
 - If your computer is behind a corporate proxy
-- and the proxy replaces SSL certificates with its own certificate(SSL Interception proxy - [here](https://bto.bluecoat.com/webguides/proxysg/security_first_steps/Content/Solutions/SSL/ssl_solution.htm), [here](https://www.secureworks.com/research/transitive-trust), [here](http://www.zdnet.com/article/how-the-nsa-and-your-boss-can-intercept-and-break-ssl) and [here](https://media.blackhat.com/bh-eu-12/Jarmoc/bh-eu-12-Jarmoc-SSL_TLS_Interception-Slides.pdf)).
+- and the proxy replaces SSL certificates with its own(SSL Interception proxy - [here](https://bto.bluecoat.com/webguides/proxysg/security_first_steps/Content/Solutions/SSL/ssl_solution.htm), [here](https://www.secureworks.com/research/transitive-trust), [here](http://www.zdnet.com/article/how-the-nsa-and-your-boss-can-intercept-and-break-ssl) and [here](https://media.blackhat.com/bh-eu-12/Jarmoc/bh-eu-12-Jarmoc-SSL_TLS_Interception-Slides.pdf)).

 then you might probably need this tool to help resolve problems of Docker Toolbox on Windows.